weecology/data-sharing-paper/data_sharing_ms.md

 * If a column should contain numeric values, check that there are no non-numeric values in the data.
 * Check that empty cells actually represent missing data, and not mistakes in data entry, and indicate that they are empty using the appropriate null values (see recommendation 6).
-* Scan your data for consistency in unit of measurement, data type (e.g., numeric, character), naming scheme (e.g., taxonomy, location).
+* Scan your data for consistency in unit of measurement, data type (e.g., numeric, character), naming scheme (e.g., taxonomy, location), etc.

 Then ask someone else to look over your metadata and data and provide you with feedback about anything they didn't understand.
 In the same way that friendly reviews of papers can help catch mistakes and identify confusing sections of papers, a friendly review of data can help identify problems and things that are unclear in the data and metadata.
-Informal data review may have added benefits of giving your data increased exposure and creating a culture of scientists who are better enabled to share and use others' data.

 8. Use an established repository
 -------------------------------

 For data sharing to be effective, data should be easy to find, accessible, and stored where it will be preserved for a long time [@kowalczyk2011].
-Personal and poorly maintained institutional websites risk broken links, and highly restrictive terms of use will discourage or prevent others from using your data.
 To make your data visible and easily accessible, and to ensure a permanent link to a well maintained website, we suggest depositing your data in one of the major well-established repositories.
+This guarantees that the data will be available in the same location for a long time, in contrast to personal and institutional websites that do not guarantee the long-term persistence of the data.
 There are repositories available for sharing almost any type of biological or environmental data.
 Repositories that host specific data types, such as molecular sequences (e.g., DDBJ, GenBank, MG-RAST), are often highly standardized in data type, format, and quality control approaches.
 Other repositories host a wide array of data types and are less standardized (e.g., Dryad, KNB, PANGAEA).
-In some cases, it may be advantageous to use a repository that is not exclusively designed for the natural sciences, but that may offer advantages such as version control, collaboration, and social networking (e.g., Figshare).
+In addition to the repositories focused on the natural sciences there are also all purpose repositories where data of any kind can be shared (e.g., Figshare).

 When choosing a repository you should consider where other researchers in your discipline are sharing their data.
 This helps you quickly identify the community's standard approach to sharing and increases the likelihood that other scientists will discover your data.
+In particular, if there is a centralized repository for a specific kind of data (e.g., GenBank for sequence data) then you should use that repository.

-You may want to consider differences among repositories in terms of use, data rights, and licensing (Table 3) and whether your funding agency or journal has explicit requirements or restrictions related to repositories.
+In cases where there is no *de facto* standard it is worth considering differences among repositories in terms of use, data rights, and licensing (Table 3) and whether your funding agency or journal has explicit requirements or restrictions related to repositories.
 We also recommend that you use a repository that allows your dataset to be easily cited.
 Most repositories will describe how this works, but an easy way to guarantee that your data is citable is to confirm that the repository associates it with a digital object identifier (DOI).
 DOIs are permanent unique identifiers that are independent of physical location and site ownership.

-Table 3.
-Popular repositories for scientific datasets.
+Table: Popular repositories for scientific datasets.
-This table does not include well-known molecular repositories (e.g. GenBank, EMBL, MG-RASt) that have become industry standards in molecular and evolutionary biology.
+This table does not include well-known molecular repositories (e.g. GenBank, EMBL, MG-RAST) that have become *de facto* standards in molecular and evolutionary biology.
 Consequently, several of these primarily serve the ecological community.
 These repositories are not exclusively used by members of specific institutions or museums, but accept data from the general scientific community.